Capture of St. Lucia: Naval battle

-On 16 December Admiral d’Estaing appeared to be preparing for a third assault against Admiral Barrington’s line, but then sailed away towards the windward.^{[1]} On the evening of 16 December d’Estaing anchored in Gros Islet Bay with "ten frigates and twelve sail of the line, &c."^{[11]}Admiral d’Estaing’s failure to break Barrington’s line on 15 December was a major setback for the French in their efforts to expel the British from St. Lucia.
+On 16 December Estaing appeared to be preparing for a third assault against Admiral Barrington's line, but then sailed away towards the windward.^{[1]} On the evening of 16 December Estaing anchored in Gros Islet Bay with "ten frigates and twelve sail of the line, &c."^{[11]} Estaing's failure to break Barrington's line on 15 December was a major setback for the French in their efforts to expel the British from St. Lucia.

 Battle of La Vigie

 December 15, 1778.
 The 12 French ships of Estaing (left) attacking seven English ships of Admiral Barrington (right).

 On December 18, 1778 a force of 9,000 French troops was landed near Castries, St. Lucia to attack General Medows' smaller force of 1,400.
 Medows ordered his troops to entrench themselves on a hill located on the neck of the Vigie peninsula.
 The British force consisted of the grenadier and light infantry companies of the 4th, 5th, 15th, 27th, 28th, 35th, 40th, 46th, and 55th Regiments of Foot.

 The French were relatively inexperienced soldiers and were unprepared to fight against experienced, entrenched British infantry who were veterans of fighting in America.
 They advanced in line on the British force several times.
 After the third French attack, the British commander, Brigadier General Medows, who had been wounded, realised that ammunition was low and fearing that they would be over-run, addressed his men "Soldiers, as long as you have a bayonet to point against an enemy's breast, defend the colours."
 But the French did not attack a fourth time.

 Despite being heavily outnumbered, the British had inflicted a stinging defeat on the French.
-French losses amounted to 400 killed and 1100 wounded, whereas British casualties were 25 killed and 255 wounded.
+French losses amounted to 400 killed and 1,100 wounded, whereas British casualties were 25 killed and 255 wounded.
 After the battle, so regimental tradition states, men of the 5th Regiment took white feathers from the hats of fallen French soldiers and put them in their own hats as battle trophies.
 Subsequently, white plumes did form part of the uniform of the 5th Northumberland Regiment.

 The French forces were now in the unenviable position of having been defeated at sea and on land, and faced the prospect of another British fleet arriving shortly under the command of John Byron.
 The French garrison surrendered on 28 December.^{[12]}, and the remaining French troops embarked on their ships that same night.
 The French fleet had returning to Martinique by December 30.